biojava/biojava.github.io/_wiki/Current_events.md

 New Features:

-`- We moved our development to Github`
+- We moved our development to Github
-`- Minor improvements to the sequencing module`
+- Minor improvements to the sequencing module
-`- Build/release fixes`
+- Build/release fixes

 BioJava 3.0.6 released
 ----------------------